 At Plantronics, Global Citizenship refers to the values of promoting environmental health, reducing our environmental footprint, and being a socially responsible citizen.
 Simply put, it's about being good to our customers, our employees, our communities, and our planet.

 Plantronics is dedicated to operating conscientiously in all areas of our business.
-This means creating positive change in everything we do: from helping to develop and strengthen the communities in which we operate; to creating a safe, healthy, and inclusive workplace; to helping our customers meet their Sustainability goals; to minimizing our carbon footprint, reducing electronic waste, and conserving resources.
+This means striving to create positive change in everything we do: from helping to develop and strengthen the communities in which we operate; to creating a safe, healthy, and inclusive workplace; to helping our customers meet their Sustainability goals; to minimizing our carbon footprint, reducing electronic waste, and conserving resources.

 Our headquarters in Santa Cruz, CA feature the largest solar and sun tube installation in Santa Cruz County.
 Eighty percent of our site utility bill is offset by solar power.
+In our parking lot, we offer electric vehicle charging stations that run off of energy produced by our solar panels.
 Hundreds of sun tubes reduce lighting costs and save energy by using natural light.
 In total, our energy conservation efforts save approximately 1,395,000 kilowatts annually.

 In June of 2006, Plantronics commissioned a 262 kW photovoltaic system.
 Integral to the system is the web-based monitoring.
 Plantronics wanted to monitor the system to: